CyberMiles/tim-research/tools_for_dapp_developers/tools_for_dapp_developers.md

 The creators of CryptoKitties offer a smart contract analysis tool which tracks user interaction with particular smart contracts.
 The project called [Rufflet](http://rufflet.cryptokitties.co/) uses a combination of MongoDB and React to take information from the Ethereum blockchain and make it available, in a read-only capacity, to dApp developers.
 The visual interface provides valuable information about which smart contract functions are being called when and by whom.

+# Misc - draft points which may apply to some areas of the document above once it has matured

 ## On-chain vs off-chain

 # TODO